 “I” - Incomplete

-A student who is passing but, due to circumstances beyond his/her control, does not complete the prescribed course work may receive the grade of “I” at the discretion of the Instructor.
+A student who is passing but, due to circumstances beyond their control, does not complete the prescribed course work may receive the grade of “I” at the discretion of the Instructor.
 As a course grade, the “I” yields neither credit nor quality points applicable toward a degree.
 The grade of “I” may be converted to a grade of “A”, “B”, “C”, “D”, or “F” upon the successful or unsuccessful completion of course requirements, as specified by the Instructor, and only upon submission by the instructor of an official change-of-grade form.
 The grade of “I” must be converted to a substantive grade at the earliest possible time in the following semester.
-This ideally, is within the add/drop period, however, the last day to convert a grade will be last day of the semester.
+This, ideally, is within the add/drop period; however, the last day to convert a grade will be the last day of the semester.
 After that time, the “I” will be automatically changed to an “F”.
 In the event the grade of “I” is changed to an “F”, the student’s academic status may change.
 If an automatic grade of “F” causes an academic suspension, the student will be allowed to complete the semester on probation.
 Any credits earned during a summer session will also be granted.

 Extenuating circumstances such as prolonged medical problems, serious accidents, death in the immediate family, or special circumstances concerning the course itself may permit the extension of the deadline for the completion of an “I” grade.
 The request for such an extension must be initiated by the student and must be signed by the Instructor and the appropriate Division Dean.
-The extended deadline may not be beyond the deadline for withdrawing from a course with a grade of “W” in the following regular semester.

-The grade of “S” is used to show the achievement of the student in by-passed courses and may be applicable to some clinical/lab courses.
+The grade of “P” is used to show the achievement of the student in by-passed courses and may be applicable to some clinical/lab courses.
 It is also used to indicate credits earned through certain non-traditional sources (e.g., advanced placement, credit by examination and certain military experiences).
 The credit hour value of such a course is counted as hours earned and may be applicable toward a degree, but it is not used in computing the semester and cumulative averages.